 International: The world area outside Canada.

 Lifted flight coupon (or electronic equivalent): A passenger ticket coupon, valid for travel on a single flight that has been either removed by the transporting airline at the time of passenger boarding or surrendered by the passenger in exchange for a boarding pass.
 The electronic equivalent would be any evidence of passenger travel on a flight that is part of a ticket itinerary.

-Point: One or more airports and/or one or more cities comprising either a) the directional origin or destination of a transborder journey or b) the beginning or the end of a transborder portion of an international journey.
+Point: One or more airports and/or one or more cities comprising either a) the directional origin or destination of a domestic journey or b) the beginning or the end of a domestic portion of an international journey.

-Air passenger origin and destination statistics can be used as an indicator of the travel patterns and the approximate volumes of traffic generated at individual Canadian and American points.
+Air passenger origin and destination statistics can be used as an indicator of the travel patterns and the approximate volumes of traffic generated at individual Canadian points.
 The figures do not, however, give recognition to passengers stopping over at an intermediate point or points en route to their destination.
-For example, although an itinerary from Montréal to Los Angeles may involve several visits en route, only the initial origin and final destination are taken into account.
+For example, although an itinerary from Montréal to Vancouver may involve several visits en route, only the initial origin and final destination are taken into account.

 A given point of origin or destination may include more than one airport and/or more than one city or area.
 This is because the markets of some airports extend beyond the limits of the cities or areas in which they are located.
 In addition, some cities or areas may be served by more than one airport.
 This aggregation of airports and/or cities and areas ensures a comprehensive representation of air passenger markets.
 The city or area name for a given point of origin or destination which includes more than one city or area is the name of the most prominent city or area of the cities and/or areas which constitute the point of origin or destination.
 For example:

 - Montréal/Pierre Elliott Trudeau International Airport

 - Montréal/St-Hubert Airport